cydergoth/yun_monitor/README.md

        /www/sd/memory.png --lazy --title="Memory"

 This line defines the file system location of the image file for the graph and the title.
-The "--lazy" option instructs rrcgi not to redraw the graph unless it needs to
+The "--lazy" option instructs rrcgi not to redraw the graph unless it needs to.

        DEF:free=/mnt/sda1/data/collectd/rrd/Arduino/memory/memory-free.rrd:value:AVERAGE
        DEF:used=/mnt/sda1/data/collectd/rrd/Arduino/memory/memory-used.rrd:value:AVERAGE